rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Designed an interactive interface using Tkinter with input fields, labels, and buttons.
 - Implemented the conversion formula (kilometers = miles × 1.60934) to calculate and display results.
 - Enhanced user experience with clear layouts and dynamic result updates.

 ---

+## Day 28: Tkinter Dynamic Typing and Pomodoro Timer Project

+### Key Concepts:

+- **Tkinter Dynamic Typing**: Understanding how Tkinter variables dynamically update GUI elements.
+- **Canvas Widget**: Using the Canvas widget for drawing shapes and images in GUI applications.
+- **Time Manipulation**: Working with the `time` module to control delays and timers.

+### Project: Pomodoro Timer

+- Built a productivity timer app based on the Pomodoro technique.
+- Implemented a timer for 25-minute work sessions and 5-minute breaks, with customizable durations.
+- Created a visually appealing interface using Tkinter widgets, including labels, buttons, and Canvas.
+- Used the Canvas widget to display a countdown timer and a progress indicator.
+- Applied Tkinter dynamic typing to update the timer display in real time.
+- Enhanced user interaction by adding start/reset buttons and automatic cycle progression.

+---